The Animal Care and Protection Act 2001 (Qld) requires that any person using animals for scientific purposes for research or teaching must:

 - cephalopod invertebrates (octopus, squid, cuttlefish and nautilus)

-- live pre-natal or pre-hatched creatures in the last half of gestation, for example, a mammalian or reptilian foetus, pre-hatched avian, mammalian or reptilian young and live marsupial young
+- live pre-natal or pre-hatched animals in the last half of gestation, for example, mammalian or reptilian foetuses, pre-hatched avian, mammalian or reptilian young and live marsupial young

-However a human being or human foetus is not an animal, nor are the eggs, spat or spawn of fish.
+The Act does not consider a human being or human foetus to be an animal, nor are the eggs, spat or spawn of fish.

-USQ is committed to promoting ethical conduct of research and requires all staff and students to ensure:
+USQ is committed to promoting and ensuring the ethical conduct of scientific work involving animals and requires all staff and students to ensure that:

 - replacement of animals with alternatives where possible

-- reduction in the numbers of animals used
+- reduction in the number of animals used

 Training on animal ethics regulations and an animal handling workshop is held each semester.
 Further details on these workshops can be obtained from the Ethics Committee Support Officer by emailing email@example.com.